trident90/go-delegator/README.md

 2. Docker
     - Install at https://docs.docker.com/install
 3. xgo
-    - because of C compile in go-ethereum, we need improved cross-compiler
+    - because of compilation for C code used in go-ethereum, we need improved cross-compiler

 ```shell
 docker pull karalabe/xgo-latest